-- Identify what happened, who’s to blame, and what steps to take to prevent the problem from occurring again
+- Identify what happened and what steps to take to prevent the problem from occurring again

 Our Forensic Process for Failure Analysis